jrem08/jrem08/README.md

 <h2 align="left">🎓 About me </h2>

 I am a Software Programming Technician, a graduate of CIAF Pereira, and currently in my fifth semester of the Computer Technology and Software Development program.
 I stand out for being analytical, proactive, and solutions oriented.
 Throughout my academic career, I have developed solid web development skills and programming knowledge.
-Currently, I have a keen interest in creating technologies and AI.
+Currently, I have a keen interest in creating technologies and product manager.
 My approach combines logical thinking, creativity, and a results oriented mindset.